 GSB: What makes it the Greenest Tee?

-GR: Remarkably, an average cotton t-shirt uses about 3000 liters of water during the cotton plants’ growth and the garment’s manufacture.
+Graham: Remarkably, an average cotton t-shirt uses about 3,000 liters of water during the cotton plants’ growth and the garment’s manufacture.
 If you own 10 cotton shirts, that would be the equivalent of a small swimming pool worth of water.
-Our Greenest Tee needs less than 1% of that amount of water due to sustainable crops grown with rainwater.
+Our Greenest Tee needs less than 1 percent of that amount of water due to sustainable crops grown with rainwater.
 Now, for performance sports like running, for the gym and also team sports, we created a degradable polyester, ECODRY®.

 GSB: Degradable polyester?
 That sounds like an oxymoron of sorts.
 How does that work?

 Graham: The fabric has been degraded in controlled compost conditions and that process is in continual development.
 Our plan is to offer our customers a “send back” scheme at the garment’s end of life, redirecting the waste from landfill.

 GSB: Wouldn’t shipping those shirts at end-of-life involve incremental carbon emissions that would negate the benefits of the avoided landfill emissions?
 Have you figured that into the equation?

 Graham: We already offset our transportation greenhouse gas emissions through investments in climate protection projects across the world, we plan to include this scheme into that portfolio.

 GSB: Glad to hear it.
 So you had the fabrics, you had the t-shirts.
 Aside from the initial orders and the t-shirts for corporate events, how did you get them to market?